Putting it into Practice

 A photograph or clip art image of money.
 Even though money has something to do with affordability, it doesn’t actually visualize anything about Ream Case’s affordability.

 Acceptable Visual Evidence: A screenshot of Ream Case’s “Low Cost Guarantee” webpage.
-This image connects the idea of Ream Case and affordability.
-But it doesn’t show that they are the most affordable.
+This image connects Ream Case with affordability, but it doesn’t show that they are the most affordable.

 Strong Visual Evidence: A chart that compares price quotes of Ream Case and the other competitors.
 This image directly illustrates that Ream Case is more affordable.